cevo-public/Grapevine-SARS-CoV-2-Introduction-Analysis/README.md

 - mafft

 The paths to iqtree and mafft can be changed in `main.sh`.
+R and python are already installed on Euler and can be loaded with the commands: env2lmod module load r/4.0.2 module load python/3.7.4

 A list of required R packages are listed in `check-packages.R`.